-Chances are, you’ve never had more than a passing thought about taking steps to have a more intense orgasm.
+Chances are, you’ve never given more than a passing thought to taking steps to have a more intense orgasm.
 Why would you?
 Orgasms are already pretty good, aren’t they?
 Especially considering that they often happen while you’re having sex.
 But if you’re curious, there are ways to improve the sensation — and enhance your partner’s sex life in the process.
 That’s why we spoke a variety of experts, including ex and intimacy coach Leah Carey, Megwyn White, certified clinical sexologist and director of education for Satisfyer, and Reece Stockhausen, a men’s relationship and sex coach, about how men can have stronger, more pleasurable orgasms.
 As it turns out, improving the already pleasurable doesn’t require Sting-like stamina or much more than an open mind, a little bit of restraint, and a bit of knowledge.
 Here’s what to know.

 1. Take a Break

 “The best way to get in touch with the sensations and improve your orgasm is, somewhat ironically, to take orgasm off the table for a little while,” says Carey.
 How long should you wait?
 It might be a matter of days or even weeks.
 But that doesn’t mean you’re under a vow of celibacy.
 “Have play sessions with your partner that are focused on touch without a goal,” Carey recommends.
 When your partner is touching you, lay back and enjoy.
 Don’t try to reciprocate, just relax into the experience.
 Then, switch places.
 Touch your partner and pay attention to what it feels like to touch, caress, and worship their body while they relax into receiving.

 Most of the time, men experience orgasms the way Wile E. Coyote experiences a cliff, blundering into thin air without noticing they’ve run out of land and not realizing they’re in free-fall until it’s far too late.
 It doesn’t have to be this way.